Joseph-Rus/Foundation-v2/README.md

 # Note-Taking Electron App

 ## Overview
-This project is a modern note-taking application built with **React**, **TypeScript**, and **Electron**.
+This project is a modern note-taking application built with React, TypeScript, and Electron.
 It allows users to create, edit, save, and delete notes.
-The app features an interactive timeline view to track note history along with a customizable settings page for personalizing the experience.
+The app features an interactive timeline view to track note history, along with a customizable settings page for personalizing the experience.
+It uses OpenAI to help students take notes and leverages Overleaf to format formulas and render graphs in real time.

 ## Table of Contents
 * [Features](#features)